CoryParsnipson/sfml-test/README.md

 * Serialize map into an xml file instead of reading from handmade text file.

+* Change Scene::draw to use a visitor that builds global transform instead of doing it in SceneObject?

 * Service locator is pretty ugly.
 Refactor?

 * Flesh out UI compositor classes